jdegenstein/rlPyCairo-mirror/rlPyCairo/README.txt

 See ``LICENSE.txt`` for license details.

-This is a plugin for the ReportLab PDF Toolkit. of rich PDF documents, and also creation of charts in a variety of bitmap and vector formats.
+This is a plugin for the ReportLab PDF Toolkit. which constructs rich PDF documents, and also creation of charts in a variety of bitmap and vector formats.

-This library is also the foundation for our commercial product Report Markup Language (RML), available in the ReportLab PLUS package.
-RML offers many more features, a template-based style of document development familiar to all web developers, and higher development productivity.
-Please consider trying out RML for your project, as the license sales support our open source development.
+This plugin is intended to replace most of the usage of the libart based C extension _renderPM which has been shown to have issues when rendering complex documents.

+This backend can be brought into use by setting reportlab.rl_config.renderPMBackend = 'rlPyCairo' any of the methods detailed in reportlab/rl_config.py can be used to accomplish this.

+The new backend seems able to handle all the same behaviour as _renderPM and the only place where it seems inferior is in the rendering of scaled images and the speed with which it draws text.

+At present the _renderPM extension will only use its mapping of ReportLab font names to extract paths for rendering this is no doubt the reason for its slowness when rendering text.

+Currently we ar not making use of any of the abilities of PyCairo but that may change in the future.

 Contents of this file: